 The proposed stormwater management plan recommends two SWM facilities to the east and west of Reach 14W-12 between Dundas Street and the Burnhamthorpe Road Extension.
-An additional SWM facility is proposed between Avenue 1 and the Burnhamthorpe Road Extension on the west side of Reach 14W-16.
 These SWM facilities have been sized to provide an Enhanced (Level 1) quality control, extended detention and quantity control for the Subject Property.
 Detailed information is provided in Section 7.0.
 Key objectives for stormwater management include:

-- Controlling post-development flows to allowable flow rates. - Maintaining hydrological inputs to Reach 14W-12. - Preventing downstream erosion in Reach 14W-12. - Providing Enhanced water quality treatment. - Mitigating temperature increases. - Monitoring the SWM for condition and performance, specifically related to temperature. - 5.8 Sanitary Servicing and Water Distribution
+- Controlling post-development flows to allowable flow rates. - Maintaining hydrological inputs to Reach 14W-12. - Preventing downstream erosion in Reach 14W-12. - Providing Enhanced water quality treatment. - Mitigating temperature increases. - Monitoring the SWM for condition and performance, specifically related to temperature.

+5.8 Sanitary Servicing and Water Distribution